 Famous as 'Queen of Hills' the place is truly mesmerising.
 Mussoorie is very well known for amazing views and the most delicious variety of Maggie.

 The place gets crowded during its peak season.
 Specially reaching there can get tiresome as the roads get jammed with cars.

 The place is meant for all age groups.
-Be it senior citizens looking for a quiet and beautiful stay or a couple looking for a romantic time or teenager friends group looking for bike rides together.
-The place has great views which can be enjoyed during car or bike ride.
-The Maggie points in between are great to get hot Maggie and for taking pictures.
+Be it senior citizens looking for a quiet and beautiful stay or a couple looking for a romantic time or friends looking for having a good time together.
+The Maggi points in between are great to get hot Maggii and for taking pictures.

 Mussoorie is a place that should be explored by walking.
 Mussoorie has maintained its reputation of being 'Queen of Hills' by maintaining its majestic natural beauty.
 The entire place has wide beautiful roads with a magnificent view of the valley on one side, on the other side there are shops and in between, there are fountains and trees with wooden benches.
 You have to walk by all these shops by yourself as each shop offers unique wooden handicraft, accessories, woollens and much more.
 Also at constant intervals there small vendors who sell delicious corns, momos, sweet corn, Maggie, coffee, eggs and much more.
 The weather there is pleasant throughout the day so walking does not tire you.